 Note: because of the sensitivity of bog ecosystems, the bog itself is closed to the public, including classes and groups.
 Access to the bog is by permit only.
 Contact Justin for more information about Special Access Permits.

 Saul Lake Bog Preserve is home to a long-term ecological restoration project to convert an old pasture dominated by European grasses into a native tallgrass prairie.
-Started as a small patch of native grasses and wildflowers in the early 2000s, volunteers collect and plant seeds to expand the prairie by about one acre each year.
+The project started as a small patch of native grasses and wildflowers in the early 2000s.
+Ever since, volunteers collect and plant seeds to expand the prairie by about one acre each year.
 Prescribed fires are used periodically to encourage the prairie vegetation, knock back invasive species, and maintain a high diversity of vegetation.
 Eventually, the prairie will cover more than 30 acres of the preserve.

 Elsewhere on the preserve, the Land Conservancy—with the help of many volunteers—is planting trees in old pastures to restore forests and savannas that were previously cleared for farming.
 The preserve is also a popular destination for school groups and others studying Michigan’s unique natural features.